e2nIEE/pandapower/doc/networks/dickert_lv_networks.rst

 .. autofunction:: pandapower.networks.create_dickert_lv_network

-For all given Dickert LV Networks (in numbers: 12) the number of delivery points of tapped line and the distance between delivery points is given in this table:
+For all given Dickert LV Networks (in numbers: 12) the number of delivery points of tapped lines (n_DP) and the distance between delivery points (d_DP) is given in this table:

 .. tabularcolumns:: |l|l|l|l|l|l|
 .. csv-table::